 But anyway, I’ve listened to the first Radio Boy book now.
 It’s the first book that Christian’s written, but he’s done a great job.
 It’s written from the point of view of Spike, a young boy with an overbearing mother who gets sacked from his hospital radio show and decides to set up his own radio show in his shed, under the secret identity of Radio Boy.
 It’s a fun story with a lot of humour throughout, and Christian himself narrates the audiobook really well, even throwing in a few sound effects at appropriate moments.
 So I enjoyed it very much, and I’m now partway through the second book – Radio Boy and the Revenge of Grandad, which is also great so far.

-As for music, after getting the concert Blu-ray for Def Leppard – And There Will Be A Next Time, which I mentioned in my DVD collection update video for 2017, I finally bought the album that goes with it from 2015, simply called Def Leppard.
+As for music, after getting the concert Blu-ray for Def Leppard – And There Will Be A Next Time, I finally bought the album that goes with it from 2015, simply called Def Leppard.
 And it’s pretty good too – not an absolute classic like some of their older work, but there are still great tracks on it including Let’s Go, Dangerous and Man Enough.
 It’s still the pure Def Leppard sound we know and love, and they’re easy to rock out to, so I’m very happy with it.

 And that’s it, I’ll leave you with that Def Leppard track to finish this favourites post.
 It’s been a cold but enjoyable month, with plenty to enjoy.